Developing a winning social media marketing strategy is all about choosing the right channels and leveraging the right social tactics right?

-For example, if you’re going to cultivate a presence on Twitter, it is important to keep in mind that you’ll likely need a someone available to respond to Tweets.
+If you’re going to cultivate a presence on Twitter, Facebook or Instagram it is important to keep in mind that you’ll likely need a someone available to respond to Tweets or messages.
 Twitter tends to be the first place customers go to complain about a product or service, ask companies questions, or just give a shoutout to their favorite brand.

 It may very well be that your brand and its offerings are better suited to a certain form of content than another.
 For example, food brands tend to be well suited to visual content, as do apparel brands.
 Yogurt brand Chobani, for example, has developed a tremendously successful Instagram strategy that entails posting pictures of tasty dishes made with Chobani yogurt.

-This tactic of visually driven content marketing is incredibly well suited to Instagram, which helps explain the strategy’s success.
+This tactic of visually driven content marketing is incredibly well suited to Instagram and Pinterest, which helps explain the strategy’s success.

 In this case, it might be better to invest time and resources into blogging or into a channel like Facebook, which is better suited to a more diverse array of content.